 Clearing Plus is a service offered by UCAS for 2022 entry which can help to narrow down your options for Clearing based on your existing choices.

 Once you have your results, you will be able to check to see if you have qualified for your Firm choice or Insurance course via UCAS.
 If you have not met the requirements, or if you have changed your mind, you will be able to contact other universities or apply for an alternative course.
 Our Clearing Hotline is closed for 2022 entry.

 If you want to apply in 2023, there are three main things to do when preparing for Clearing:

-Check which courses are in Clearing - We will publish the list of courses available in Early Clearing (Tuesday 5 July).
+Check which courses are in Clearing - We have published the list of courses available in Early Clearing (Tuesday 5 July).
 Please note that our course listings may change based on availability.

 Check the grades you need for Clearing - The grades you need will be published on each course page.
 In some cases, required grades may change so please check before calling the hotline.

 The complete list of Clearing vacancies will always be the one held by UCAS.
 The list can be searched if you have a particular subject or university in mind.

 The Clearing Hotline for 2022 entry is now closed.

 Our friendly and welcoming team on our Clearing Hotline will be back to help you in 2023.